 X.1.1.4 Clinical Data Source

 The Clinical Data Source Actor in this profile is an implementation of the Clinical Data Source Actor in the QED Profile.
 It has the additional requirement that it must be able to create content containing common observations, diagnostic results, problems and allergies, medications, immunizations or professional services as defined in the Query for Existing Data Profile.
-This actor should support the Reconciliation Content Option.

 The Clinical Data Source Actor shall be grouped with a Reconciliation Agent Actor to obtain reconciled content.